ConeDragon/docs/building/tracks/ci/workflow-templates.md

 ### Integrity checks

 If the track has a single "top-level" dependency file and/or other configuration files, add an [integrity][wiki-integrity] step (that exists alongside a `scripts/sync` or `bin/sync`, which would copy all configuration files to all exercises), which ensures that the top-level/base files are the same as the one copied to the exercise directories.
-Now dependencies can be updated, synced across the repository, and we can ensure that all exercises have the same configuration.
+Now dependencies can be updated, and synced across the repository, and we can ensure that all exercises have the same configuration.

 A common way to accomplish this is to use a checksum.
 Ubuntu (and various other Linux distributions) comes with a tool called `sha1sum`, but using _whichever_ method to hash or reduce the configuration file (md5, sha1, crc32) to a checksum value, would work: